 For additional information or to request an interview contact: Sandy Wartgow; firstname.lastname@example.org .
 Plan to provide a resume, a transcript (unofficial is fine) and information about how many credits you are taking in addition to CHS 494 during the Spring 2018 semester.

-On Common Ground (OCG) is a local non-profit dedicated to connecting our community with nutritious food, education, and tools to help adults and children meet their potential.
-As a newly formed 501c3, OCG has various projects going on at any given point in time in order to improve food access, reduce food waste & improve behavioral choices to enhance nutritional and physical fitness.
+On Common Ground (OCG) is a Northern Nevada non-profit organization dedicated to connecting our community with nutritious food, education, and tools to help adults and children meet their potential.
+OCG has various projects going on at any given point in time in order to improve food access, reduce food waste & improve behavioral choices to enhance nutritional and physical fitness.

 Organizational objectives include:

-- Establishment of a downtown community grocery market & mobile markets serving food-desert areas, and
+Establishment of a downtown community grocery market & mobile markets serving food-desert areas integrating cooking, nutrition and fitness education

-- Community outreach and education Includes in person, social media, creating and posting Google ads, words, engaging volunteers & community advocacy
+- Community outreach and education includes in person, social media, creating and posting, engaging volunteers & community advocacy

 - Research and data gathering